Interparfums CEO says talks with Burberry ongoing

-PARIS, March 12 The chief executive of French fragrance company Interparfums has told Reuters talks are ongoing to create a new structure for British label Burberry's fragrance and cosmetic line and should be wrapped up within six weeks.
+PARIS The chief executive of French fragrance company Interparfums (IPAR.PA) has told Reuters talks are ongoing to create a new structure for British label Burberry's (BRBY.L) fragrance and cosmetic line and should be wrapped up within six weeks.

 The likelihood is that the talks will end in success rather than failure, Philippe Benacin said in an interview, adding he did not expect Burberry to buy back its existing licensing contract that is due to run until the end of 2017.